Qizhong-George-Guo/qizhong-guo/research.md

 ## Purpose of This Section

 This page organizes the major themes that have shaped my research over time.
-Subpages include selected examples and representative publications for each area.
+Subpages provide selected examples and representative publications.
 The emphasis is on clarity, organization, and connections across topics rather than exhaustive documentation.